 Fig. 9.
-Evidence that stalkers in our experiments tend to finish their favored activities in the early stages of the sessions
+Evidence that stalkers in our experiments tend to finish their favored activities in the early stages of the sessions. (a) Action rate of stalkers. (b) Maximum support of frequent action patterns of stalkers.

 Fig. 10.
-Frequency of the topmost positive and negative significant features that distinguish stalkers from account owners in the first seven minutes.
+Frequency of the topmost positive and negative significant features that distinguish stalkers from account owners in the first 7 min. (a) Significant features for stalkers. (b) Significant features for account owners.

 One might also suspect that the model training process could be contaminated by malicious attackers.
-We consider the risk of this attack to be negligible due to the following reasons:
+We consider the risk of this attack to be negligible due to the following reasons.

-• The in-situ identify fraud issue we discuss in this paper is "not scalable" since it normally involves physical access of computer devices; in other words, unlike other types of Internet frauds, such as phishing [45], a malicious user cannot easily extend in-situ identify fraud attacks on dozens or even hundreds of victims.
-Thus, it is of little incentives for a malicious user to manage to compromise the model training process of an in-situ identify fraud detection scheme. • The collection of the dataset does not necessarily involve uncontrolled crowds where malicious attackers could infiltrate.
-One option is to only collect training data from inhouse, controlled crowds, like what we did in Section IV.
+- 1) The in situ identify fraud issue we discuss in this paper is "not scalable" since it normally involves physical access of computer devices; in other words, unlike other types of Internet frauds, such as phishing [45], a malicious user cannot easily extend in-situ identify fraud attacks on dozens or even hundreds of victims.
+Thus, it is of little incentives for a malicious user to manage to compromise the model training process of an in situ identify fraud detection scheme. - 2) The collection of the dataset does not necessarily involve uncontrolled crowds where malicious attackers could infiltrate.
+One option is to only collect training data from in-house, controlled crowds, like what we did in Section IV.
 One another option is to reassure the identity of the users via a separate authentication scheme, such as challenging the users with secret personal questions that are often used by web services when users retrieve lost passwords.
 In this way we can collect the training dataset only from trustworthy users whose identities are double confirmed.